kentywang/-jigg-lysp-puff-/README.md

   them to a quote list.
 Not sure if this affects any behavior.
 - Add full list of primitives.
 - Does empty list work? (i.e. '())
+- Support reading boolean.
+- Two quotes in a row like in (if (= 1 1) 'yes 'no) or (list 'oh 'wow) is not working properly.

 Overview of features added:
 - Verbose option for tracing evaluation (WIP)